Dear ladies and gentlemen of VICE,

 My Father, Mother and I on their best Friend’s Farm (my father with long blond hair; my mother on the top right)

 Fuck that Depression

 Ever since I was little, I’ve taken music lessons: flute, piano, saxophone, acoustic guitar and bass guitar.
-For seven years I’ve taken theatre lessons and performed in theatres.
-For five years I’ve played the bass guitar in a rock band as a doll among black-dressed, tough, long-haired metal-freaks and performed with it.
+I took seven years of theatre lessons and performed in theatres.
+For five years I played the bass guitar in a rock band as a doll among black-dressed, tough, long-haired metal-freaks and performed with them.
 My band members wrote the music and solos and my best friend – who drummed – and I the lyrics.